SUSE/ha-sap-terraform-deployments/aws/terraform_salt/README.md

           sle-ha/15/x86_64 (use the same regcode as SLES for SAP) sle-module-sap-applications/15/x86_64

- For more information about registration, check the ["Registering SUSE Linux Enterprise and Managing    Modules/Extensions"](https://www.suse.com/documentation/sles-15/book_sle_deployment/data/              cha_register_sle.html) guide.
+ For more information about registration, check the ["Registering SUSE Linux Enterprise and Managing Modules/Extensions"](https://www.suse.com/documentation/sles-15/book_sle_deployment/data/cha_register_sle.html) guide.

 * **additional_repos**: Additional repos to add to the guest machines.
  * **additional_packages**: Additional packages to add to the guest machines.
  * **hosts_ips**: Each cluster nodes IP address (sequential order).
 Mandatory to have a generic `/etc/hosts` file.

  Specific QA variable
- * **qa_mode**: If set to true, it disables all extra packages that do not come from the image (for example, we use `true`to perform the Build Validation of a new AWS Public Cloud image).
+* **qa_mode**: If set to true, it disables extra packages not already present in the image.
+For example, set this value to true if performing the validation of a new AWS Public Cloud image.

 ## Configure API access to AWS